owntracks/recorder/README.md

 ```

-If Recorder is built with `WITH_PING` (default), a location publish to `owntracks/ping/ping` (i.e. username is `ping` and device is `ping`) can be used to round-trip-test the ecorder.
+If Recorder is built with `WITH_PING` (default), a location publish to `owntracks/ping/ping` (i.e. username is `ping` and device is `ping`) can be used to round-trip-test the Recorder.
 For this particular username/device combination, Recorder will store LAST position, but it will not keep a `.REC` file for it.
 This can be used to verify, say, via your favorite monitoring system, that the Recorder is still operational.

 After sending a _pingping_, you can query the REST interface to determine the difference in time.
 The `contrib/` directory has an example Python program (`ot-ping.py`) which you can adapt as needed for use by Icinga or Nagios.